Health Related Information, Safety News and Product Recalls

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death from thousands of types of consumer products under the agency's jurisdiction.
 The CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical, or mechanical hazard or can injure children.

-- The Nevada State Health Division has a flu website, making it very easy for the public to access information about seasonal flu and H1N1 (Swine) flu.
+- The DPBH has a flu website, making it very easy for the public to access information about seasonal flu and H1N1 (Swine) flu.

 The mission of the CDC is to Collaborate to create the expertise, information, and tools that people and communities need to protect their health – through health promotion, prevention of disease, injury and disability, and preparedness for new health threats.